-- Books for you.
+Books for you.
 Especially a long series with lots of books.

 - Amazon Prime and Netflix.
 Need I say anymore!

 - Two way radio.
-Imagine being able to have your spouse or partner at your beckon call with just a nice gentle “get up here right now” traveling through the airways.
+Imagine being able to have your spouse or partner at your beck and call with just a nice gentle “get up here right now” traveling through the airways.

 - Organizing caddy and art supplies.
 You will need a home for all of your pens, crayons (see #18), scissors, tape, and pencils.